Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 ascetic monastery in a faraway land or perhaps from a local mystical sect.
 They've learned a form of unarmed combat that's better than what the other professions learn, and they wield weapons that can seem pretty exotic to those other delvers.
-Most importantly, they learned how to harness their inner strength through special exercises and meditation, and they can use that to manifest supernatural powers.
+Most importantly, they learned how to cultivate their inner strength through special exercises and meditation, and they can use that to manifest supernatural powers.